senaisounds/Openslot/PRIVACY_POLICY.md

 - Respond to your inquiries and support requests
 - Analyze usage patterns to enhance user experience
 - Prevent fraudulent activities
+- Show you relevant events based on your location and preferences

 ## Data Storage and Security

 Your information is stored on secure servers and we implement appropriate technical and organizational measures to protect your personal data against unauthorized access, alteration, disclosure, or destruction.

 Payment information is processed through Stripe, which maintains high-security standards for handling financial data.

+### Data Retention

+We retain your information for as long as your account is active or as needed to provide services.
+You may request deletion of your account and associated data at any time.

 ## Third-Party Services